-Details of the Issuing CA OCSP profile are documented in the Issuing CA CPS.
+Details of the Issuing CA OCSP profile must be documented in the Issuing CA CPS.

-8 Compliance Audit and Other Assessments
+Compliance Audit and Other Assessments

-TrustFactory CA will ensure that it:
+TrustFactory CA shall ensure that it:

-- 1. Issues Certificates and operates its PKI in accordance with all law applicable to its business and the Certificates it issues in every jurisdiction in which it operates: - 2.
-Comply with the Baseline Requirements (as applicable to SSL certificates); - 3.
-Comply with the audit requirements set forth in this section; and - 4.
-Be licensed as a CA in each jurisdiction where it operates, if licensing is required by the law of such jurisdiction for the issuance of Certificates.
+- 1. Issues Certificates and operates its PKI in accordance with all law applicable to its business and the Certificates it issues in every jurisdiction in which it operates; - Comply with the Baseline Requirements (as applicable to occ.)
+Comply with the audit requirements set forth in this section; and Comply with the Baseline Requirements (as applicable to SSL certificates); - Be licensed as a CA in each jurisdiction where it operates, if licensing is required by the law of such jurisdiction for the issuance of Certificates.

-The TrustFactory CAs have a compliance audit mechanism in place to ensure that the requirements of their CPS are being implemented and enforced.
+The TrustFactory CAs shall have a compliance audit mechanism in place to ensure that the requirements of their CPS are being implemented and enforced.
 CAs are audited for compliance to the current applicable version of the one or more of the following standards: